mlanza/atomic/README.md

 Although Clojure's `transients` were implemented so all the familiar functions can be used with mutables too, in practice, this module wasn't used as anticipated when it came to native objects and arrays.
 Rather one ceased using the library and fell back on treating objects and arrays, privately, as mutables.
 The use of this module was, thus, primarily relegated to always-mutable types, like DOM elements, which have no immutable counterparts.

 The `immutables` module wraps [Immutable.js](https://immutable-js.com) types.
 This was grafted in to provide true persistents, however, in practice, it was rarely used.
 First, there was the cost of having to marshal this dependency over the network.
-Second, when native arrays and objects are treated like immutables—as all the modules do by default!—they're going to give you what you require most of the time.
-[Records and tuples](https://tc39.es/proposal-record-tuple/) will eventually fill this gap.
+Second, when native arrays and objects are treated like immutables—as all the modules do by default!—they usually perform adequately.
+[Records and tuples](https://tc39.es/proposal-record-tuple/) will eventually take their place.

-The boon of protocols is how they seamlessly wrap third-party types with familiar (and uniform!) apis.
-This makes it easy to experiment with new types while keeping a consistent api.
-And when a concrete type gets ditched, a substitution can be made and the program(s) which rely on it need never be the wiser!

 Typical module assignments follow:
 * `_` → `core` (it also doubles as a partial application placeholder)